- Knowing Your Expectations for Your Degree

 If you plan to take CHEM 352 lab (Introduction to Biochemical Research Techniques), as a requirement for your major or for interest, note that this lab will typically count as a Biology lab for the purposes of dental school admissions.

 Dental schools typically require one year of inorganic chemistry and one year of organic chemistry (with labs).
 Refer to Choosing Courses.

 If you place directly into organic chemistry (with no AP credit for General Chemistry), you are entitled to a Chemistry Exemption Letter, issued by a pre-health advisor.
 Request this letter at the time of application to dental programs.
 Some dental schools may not accept this letter and instead will insist on courses taken on a college campus.
 It is also the case that some dental schools will not accept AP credit for chemistry.
 If you need or wish to take additional coursework in general chemistry, consider CHEM 245/246/247 (Biomedical Analytical Chemistry).

-Although the DAT does NOT include physics, most dental schools require two semester of Physics with lab.
+Although the DAT does NOT include physics, most dental schools require two semesters of Physics with lab.
 Refer to Choosing Courses to find out more about which Physics courses work best for you.